Elmiira/Tree/README.md

   - It stores database data inside a docker volume `mongodb_data`.
   - __When mongo container is running__  Mongo is exposed to port 29017  so:
     - you can restore old db files using `mongorestore -h localhost --port 29017`
-    - you can connect with an mongo IDE/GUI  [Studio 3t](https://studio3t.com) or just run
+    - you can connect with an mongo IDE/GUI like [Studio 3t](https://studio3t.com) or just run
       ```bash
       $ docker exec -it tree_mongo_1 mongo --port 29017
       ```